 - Preheat the oven to 350F.
 Line two cookie sheets with parchment paper.

 - Place the dough on a work surface that has been sprinkled with confectioner's sugar.
 Sprinkle the top of the dough and the rolling pin lightly with confectioner's sugar to prevent from sticking.

 - Roll out the dough to ⅛-1/4" thick, depending on your preference, rotating the dough as you roll to prevent the dough from sticking.

 - Cut out desired shapes and place the cookies 2" apart on the cookie sheets.

 - Place the cookie sheets into the refrigerator for at least 30 minutes to chill.

 - Bake the cookies for 17-20 minutes, until starting to turn a light golden brown on the edges.
 Rotate the cookie sheets, halfway through baking.

-- Let the cookies cool on the cookie sheets for 10 minutes, before transferring them to a cooling rack to cool completely.
+- Let the cookies cool on the cookie sheets for 10 minutes, before transferring them to a cooling rack to cool completely before decorating.